-More accurately, I’m finding solace in being part of a team of Nerdy Girls—a group of Ph.D.- trained public health scientists (all of whom happen to be female) disseminating evidence-based information on the COVID pandemic via our “Dear Pandemic” social media profiles on Facebook, Instagram, and Twitter.
+More accurately, I’m finding solace in being part of a team of Nerdy Girls—a group of Ph.D.- trained public health scientists (all of whom happen to be female) disseminating evidence-based information on the COVID pandemic via our “Dear Pandemic” website, and social media profiles on Facebook, Instagram, and Twitter.

 When news of the novel coronavirus first dropped I did what I always do and jumped head-first into the evidence.
 I bumped a planned session on the flu from my winter-term Health Care Analytics and Society course, replacing it with a Coronavirus lesson.
 Along with my faculty colleague Andy Bernard, I participated on a panel organized by several wonderful Tuck students as an effort to raise awareness and funds for those suffering in Wuhan.

 A clinical professor at Tuck, Leininger is a health services researcher who specializes in the health care experiences of vulnerable populations.

 Those days now seem like the distant past.

 When the virus hit closer to our Tuck community in early March, things started changing rapidly.
 Tuck students and colleagues, my family members back in Texas, physician friends sprinkled across the country, and even people I knew back in middle school all started asking me “what do the data say?”
 As science communicator Liz Neely writes, I became a “nerd node of trust”—a go-to for friends and family about COVID information.
 I’ve been more than happy to play that role, as it’s helped me productively channel my own rising anxieties about the pandemic and feel like I am contributing in some small way during the crisis.